projectatomic/adb-atomic-developer-bundle/docs/installing.rst

 * Microsoft Windows

-  1. Follow the directions at `vagrantup.com`_  Testing has been done with version 1.7.4.
+  1. Follow the directions at `vagrantup.com`_.
+Testing has been done with version 1.7.4.

   2. Install an ``ssh`` client.
 Two good options are:

      * `Cygwin <https://cygwin.com/install.html>`_
      * `mingw <http://www.mingw.org/>`_
-     * Putty is not recommended as it doesn't currently interface with Vagrant
+     Please note, Putty is not recommended as it doesn't currently interface with Vagrant.

 * Mac OS X

-  Follow the directions at `vagrantup.com`_ Testing has been done with version 1.7.4.
+  Follow the directions at `vagrantup.com`_.
+Testing has been done with version 1.7.4.

 .. _vagrantup.com: https://docs.vagrantup.com/v2/installation/index.html